daytonaio/content/guides/20250126_sapat_guide.md

 ## What's Sapat?

-Sapat (Synthesizing Audio Processing and Transcription Technology) is an automation tool designed to transcribe video and audio files into text using state-of-the-art AI models.
+Sapat is a transcriptoon tool designed to transcribe video and audio files using state-of-the-art AI models.
 By supporting multiple APIs, it gives users flexibility and reliability in generating transcriptions quickly and accurately.

 ## Features